asadiqui/UW-Machine-Learning-Specialization/README.md

 - **Matplotlib** for plotting, an open-source Python library with extensive plotting functionality.
 - **Turi Create** for pre-implemented ML algorithms (only in fundamental assignments), an open-source package that has seen an exciting adoption curve, especially in industry with folks building real applications.

+## Important Update
+After completing the foundations course and doing a technical interview with Oracle (which I failed), I realised that many of the suggested tools are abandoned by the industry, here is the stack I migrated to:
+- Data Manipulation: SFrame -> **Pandas** (must-know skill)
+- Matrix Operations: **Numpy** (universal)
+- Plotting: Matplotlib -> **Seaborn** (built on Matplotlib)
+- ML Library: TuriCreate -> **Scikit-learn** (industry standard for classical ML)

 ## Getting Started on a python environment
-Even if you chose to work directly on your computer you'll still find the following step-by-step guide helpful:
+Even if you chose to work directly on your computer, a virtual environment is strongly recommended in order to avoid potential conflicts with other packages.

 1- The USB needs ext4 filesystem